The following speakers have been confirmed for Data Day Texas 2016, with still more to come.

 Kurt Brown, leads the Data Platform team at Netflix.
 His group architects and manages the technical infrastructure underpinning the company’s analytics.
 The Netflix data infrastructure includes various big data technologies (Hadoop, Hive, and Pig), Netflix open sourced applications and services (Lipstick and Genie), and traditional BI tools (Teradata and MicroStrategy).

-Following his presentation at Data Day, Kurt will be holding office hours.
+Following his presentation at Data Day, Kurt will be holding office hours and discussing careers at Netflix.

 Laine Campbell (Las Vegas)